JayyyR/MVPTest-NoFragments/README.md

 # NoFragmentTest
 My attempt at creating an app with no fragments a la the Square theory

 Playing around with creating an app with no fragments and following Model View Presenter.
+Just playing around with structure.
+This code has memory leaks galore.

 Some inspiration: